shreybirmiwal/EthDenver/README.md

 Future:

-Feedback:

-docker compose super super helpful easier to add data / pass data in and then also moe documentaiton on getting the final data ansewer
+Feedback: The docker compose was very helpful and made it easy to add and pass data in.
+We'd love to see more documentation on getting the final data answer.

 ## Targon
 The Targon implementation allowed us to identify significant changes between frames and flag them in a consolidated surveillance report, allowing for users signed up for that camera to be notified of suspicious activity.